KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_water_of_life.md

 Our bodies, it turns out, are not mostly filled with “liquid water” in the conventional sense.

-They are composed of EZ water—a structured, crystalline form that vibrates in harmony with life.
+They are composed of EZ water—a structured, crystalline form that vibrates in harmony with life, a quiet architecture of what traditions once called the “water of life.”

----

 ## Light and the Body’s Energy Field